KinsonDigital/VelaptorDocs/docs/api/Velaptor.Input.MouseState.md

 ### IsMiddleButtonUp()

-Returns a value indicating whether or not the middle mouse button is in the up position.
+Returns a value indicating whether the middle mouse button is in the up position.

 ```csharp
 public bool IsMiddleButtonUp();